Global-Policy-Lab/gpl-covid/README.md

 ## Setup
 Scripts in this repository are written in R, Python, and Stata.
 Note that you will need a Stata license to fully replicate the analysis.
 Throughout this Readme, it is assumed that you’ll execute scripts from the repo root directory.
 In addition, we assume that you have an environment of Python and R packages described in <environment.yml>.

-To create and activate this environment using [conda](https://docs.conda.io/projects/conda/en/latest/index.html) execute :
+To create and activate this environment using [conda](https://docs.conda.io/projects/conda/en/latest/index.html) execute the following lines (**Note:** RStudio is commented out of the environment, because it causes dependency clashes in a Windows environment.
+If you are not in Windows, and would like to use the RStudio app, feel free to uncomment it before creating the environment):

 ```bash
 conda env create -f environment.yml
 conda activate gpl-covid
 ```

-**Note:** RStudio is commented out of that environment, because it causes dependency clashes in a Windows environment.
-If you are not in Windows, and would like to use the RStudio app, feel free to uncomment it before creating the environment.
 Once you have activated this environment, to run some of the Python scripts, you’ll need to install the small package (1 module) that is included in this repo.
 Ensure you are currently located inside the repo root directory (`cd gpl-covid`), then execute

 ```bash
 pip install -e .